sblausten/vending-machine-js/README.md

 - It should also return change if too much money is provided, or ask for more money if insufficient funds have been inserted.

+##### As an admin:
+1. I will load a new vending machine with products and change

-As a customer,
+##### As a customer:
-- I can receive a product
+2. I can receive a product
 if I select it and add coins that equal its cost

-- I will be asked for more coins if I the coins I add are less than the value of the product selected
+3. I will be asked for more coins if I the coins I add are less than the value of the product selected

-- I will receive change
+3. I will receive change
 if I add coins more than the value of the product selected

-As an admin
-- I will load a new vending machine with products and change

 ### To Run programme: